Optimal Policy Minimum Bayesian Risk: Experimental Setup

 As methods proposed, we introduce Optimal Policy variants of the non-parametric MBRD i.e. OP-MBRD (EM) and OP-MBRD (rouge).
 These use the Rao-Blackwellized rejection sampling (or equivalently importance sampling) to sample from the optimal posterior (see Section~\ref{optimal-policy-mbrd}).
 All our experiments use $p_R(y \mid x) = p(y \mid x)$, which in practice nullifies the effect of the log-ratio term of OP-MBRD.
-Although the log-ratio term can be proved to equate rejection/importance sampling of $p_R$ (see Section \ref{formal}), initial experiments did not show big advantages when using strong teachers for $p_R$ and we leave further exploration for future work.
+Although the log-ratio term can be proved to equate rejection/importance sampling of $p_R$ (see Section \ref{formal}), initial experiments show no advantage when using strong teachers for $p_R$.
+We provide an analysis in Appendix~\ref{appendixlogratio}.
 This also allowed to estimate the maximum reward in Eq.~\ref{paccept} as the maximum PRM value $1.0$.
 In addition to the normal variants, we also used the efficient version proposed in Section~\ref{opembrd}, termed OPE-MBRD, which uses the expected amount of accepted samples to decide when to stop sampling.
 For this we iteratively sampled outputs one by one until a target budget of $N^{\mbox{{ OP}}} = \{1, 2, 4, 8, 16, 32, 64, 128, 256\}$ optimal samples was met.
 These experiments are designed to measure the gains in throughput and not in wall-clock time.
 For the latter, a schedule would have to be designed that uses the observed probability of success to guess a fixed number of samples to be generated next.
 We leave this for future work.